leo-project/leofs/docs/admin/settings/leo_manager.md

 The current version, v1.3 of LeoManager depends on <a href="http://erlang.org/doc/man/mnesia.html" target="_blank">Erlang Mnesia, A distributed telecommunications DBMS</a> to manage configurations of a LeoFS system and information of all nodes.
 LeoManager nodes must keep running to replicate the data for preventing data loss.
 You need to configure both LeoManager master and the slave.

+### Other Configurations

+If you want to customize settings like where to place leo_manager.conf, what user starting a leo_manager process and so on, Please refer [For Administrators / Settings / Environment Configuration](/admin/settings/environment_config.md) for more information.

 ## Configuration